iamneelpatel/webAutomation--Python/README.md

 <h2><b><i>To use this source follow the following steps:</i> </b></h2>

-<b> 1) </b> Firstly to get your mouse co-ordinates comment all the other proccesses and note down your mouse co-ordinates.
-Move your mouse to position where it is going to be use...
+<b> 1) </b> I have written a function to track your mouse movements.
+The values that we get are the co-ordinates of the mouse.
+Lets say you open a webpage...and there is a button that you need to click.
+Run the mouse tracking function, hover over that button and get the co-ordinates of your mouse at that point.
+By doing that we now have the location of the specific button on your screen.
+You can substitue those values in the program where it says: pyautogui.moveTo(x,y).
+Replace 'x' and 'y' with your values.

 <p align="center">
 <img src="https://github.com/m4dummies/webAutomation--Python/blob/master/images/img1.PNG" alt="example image" height="400" >